aws-samples/building-bots-on-aws/2_CodeManagement/README.md

     ![Pipeline succeeded](../images/code-pipeline-success.png)

 You've just made some major changes to the application you created in the previous module.
 If you head to the **Overview** tab and refresh you will see that you have new AWS resources that have been created.
-These include an API Gateway endpoint, a SNS Topic, a CloudWatch Alarm, and a SecretsManager Secret.
+These include an API Gateway endpoint, a SNS Topic, a CloudWatch Alarm, and a Secrets Manager Secret.
 Explore the changes in the **Code** tab as well to see how the SAM template created these resources.

 ### :star: Recap